templ-fun/evm-protocol/README.md

 - Optionally deploy contracts
 - Create systemd service

-## 🎯 Important: Manual Group Setup

-**You must manually create the Telegram group first:**

-1. **Create Group**: Use the Telegram account associated with your API credentials
-2. **Add Bot**: Add your bot (@YourBotUsername) as admin with these permissions:
-   - Delete messages: ✅
-   - Ban users: ✅
-   - Invite users: ❌ (disabled to enforce token payments)
-3. **Get Group ID**: Send a message in the group, then use [@userinfobot](https://t.me/userinfobot) to get the group ID
-4. **Update .env**: Set `TELEGRAM_GROUP_ID` to your group ID (e.g., -1001234567890)

 ## 💰 User Flow

-### Priest Dashboard (NEW)
+### Temple Creation - Priest Dashboard
-Priests can create and manage temples at `https://yoursite.com/priest.html`
+Priests create and manage temples at `https://yoursite.com/priest.html`:
+1. **Deploy Contract**: First deploy your TEMPL contract on BASE
+2. **Connect Wallet**: Use the priest wallet to authenticate
+3. **Enter Details**: Provide group name and your Telegram username
+4. **Auto-Creation**: The system automatically:
-- Auto-creates Telegram groups
+   - Creates the Telegram group
-- Links groups to contracts
+   - Links it to your contract
-- Adds priest as admin
+   - Adds you as admin
+   - Configures all bot permissions
-- Generates purchase URLs
+   - Generates purchase URLs for users

 ### Complete Purchase Flow
 Use the all-in-one interface at `https://yoursite.com/purchase.html?contract=0x...`